hssrobotics23/docs/README.md

 ### Debugging docker-compose.yml

+System differences (looking at you, Apple) may require small changes to `app-deployment/docker-compose.yml`.
 If port 5000 is used by your OS (MacOS Monterey), change the port mapping.

 ```
 ports: